-The National Capital Region CSC awarded a severable services task order beginning in FY 2010 and ending in FY 2012.5 This violated the bona fide needs rule as the period of performance exceeds one year and extends past the period of availability for the Recovery Act funds.
+The National Capital Region CSC awarded the severable services task order with a 12month period of performance beginning on September 30, 2010, using two-year Recovery Act funds.
+The task order was subsequently modified to add two more months of performance, through November 29, 2011, and into FY 2012.
+This violated the bona fide needs rule as the period of performance exceeds one year and extends past the period of availability for the Recovery Act funds.
 Accordingly, the National Capital Region CSC violated the ADA by making an obligation after the availability of the Recovery Act funds and in advance of any FY 2012 appropriations.